Guivari/Guivari/README.md

-# Hi there!
+# Hello, world!

-I'm Guivari, and I love UI/UX.
-I mean,
-GUI is literally in my name!
+😁 I'm Guivari, and I love UI/UX.
+I mean, GUI is literally in my name!

-I'm a recent Bachelor's graduate in Computer Science.
-I am a Full Stack
-Engineer with expertise in Front End development.
+👋 I'm a recent Bachelor's graduate in Computer Science.
+I am a Full Stack Engineer with expertise in Front End development.

-I focus on Vue3, Node, React, SQL, C++
+👀 I look forward to learning new things, though currently I focus on Vue3, Node, React, SQL, C++.

-I'm currently learning Data Engineering and Machine Learning development.
+🌱 I'm currently learning Data Engineering and Machine Learning development.

-I look forward to collaborating on challenging projects, and developing myself as a developer!
+🫰 I look forward to collaborating on challenging projects, and developing myself as a developer!

 <!--
 **Guivari/Guivari** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.